ktoso/rx-wiki/Backpressure.md

 You could attach a throttling operator to _B_, but this would mean ignoring some of the items _B_ emits, which might not be appropriate.
 What you’d really like to do is to signal to _B_ that it needs to slow down and then let _B_ decide how to do this in a way that maintains the integrity of its emissions.

 The reactive pull backpressure model lets you do this.
-The `Subscriber` interface has a method called `request(_n_)` that lets it ask for a specified number of items from the Observable the Subscriber is subscribed to.
+The `Subscriber` interface has a method called `request()` that lets it ask for a specified number of items from the Observable the Subscriber is subscribed to.
 A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items, and in its `onNext()` handler to keep the flow of emissions coming.
 This creates a sort of active pull from the Subscriber in contrast to the normal passive push Observable behavior.

 The `zip` operator in RxJava uses this technique.
 It maintains a small buffer of items, and requests no more from its source Observables than would fill that buffer.
 Each time `zip` emits an item, it removes that item from its buffer and requests exactly one more item from each of its source Observables.